This post about bone broth benefits contains affiliate links.

 So while I can’t say for sure if bone broth is helping me with my hormonal imbalance, I do feel good drinking it.
 It warms me from the inside out, gives me all sorts of important nutrients that I can’t find in other foods, and is helping me maintain a healthy weight.
 I’m also hoping that bone broth benefits my immune system – boosting it enough to get me through the winter months without catching a cold or the flu.

 How to Make Bone Broth – a Recipe!

-Ok, so if you want to make some bone broth for yourself – perhaps to help you detoxify or maybe to give you an instant immunity boost (there’s nothing like good old fashioned chicken soup to help you kick that cold) – try the bone broth recipe below from Nourishing Traditions by Sally Fallon*.
+Ok, so if you want to make some bone broth for yourself – perhaps to help you detoxify or maybe to give you an instant immunity boost (there’s nothing like good old fashioned chicken soup to help you kick that cold) – try the bone broth recipe I adapted from Nourishing Traditions by Sally Fallon.
 It’s fairly easy to make once you get the hang of it.
 (BTW, Nourishing Traditions is one of the most important books you’ll ever read if you’re looking to clean up your diet for good!)

 In addition to the bone broth recipe below, here are a few other tips to making your bone broth adventure go well:

 - Use every part of the animal you can get your hands on including the bones, marrow, skin, feet, organs, neck, head, etc. Ask your butcher to help you cut up the chicken into 8 parts (2 breasts, 2 thighs, 2 wings and 2 legs) plus the neck, giblets (organs) and feet (optional, if possible).
 You can use all of the chicken or just the boney pieces like the wings, legs and backbones.
 (HINT: At Whole Foods you can buy organic chicken backbones and neckbone for really cheap!!
 I now make my broth solely with backbones and necks).